mimiyin/choreographic-interventions-s20/README.md

 Over the next 3 weeks, in groups of 2-4, create an online dance performance that includes at least 1 performer and 1 audience member.
 You may make use of Zoom.
 There are no limitations on duration.

+***

 ## Project Development: Weeks 10, 11, 12

+## Week 10
+### Assignment:
+   * Flesh out your Brainstorm Google Slides for review by Sunday evening.
+[Make sure your slides are in this folder](https://drive.google.com/drive/folders/1xaeSSEOYvjsMQfqDwSc3DRhHW68hon9N?usp=sharing) with your names as the title of the document.
+   * Move your project forward for next week.
+[Ideas on how to do that.](https://github.com/mimiyin/choreographic-interventions-s20/wiki/Final-Project-Development) [Post your materials for review by Thursday evening.](https://docs.google.com/document/d/1xWIVCRvyzHA4wrxVAVOUdiWD7-K7q39qD4edGCR7yZo/edit?usp=sharing)

 ## Showing: Week 12